Sunday 2 April 2023

 Miss Cornfield has kept her promise that more of the children in the class will be given a magical animal.
 Jo, short for Jonathan and pronounced Yo, is given a penguin, and Anna-Lena receives a chameleon.
 I never realised that they're animals native to Sweden.
 That's why they're magical.

 Most of the actors have returned from the first film.
 I don't remember seeing Anna-Lena before, but Jo was a prominent character in the first film.
 When child actors are aged 11 to 13 we can expect them to grow fast, but Loris Sichrovsky, who plays Jo, is the most extreme example.
-In the first film he was a typical young boy, but now he's shot up at least two inches in height.
+In the first film he was a typical young boy, but now he's shot up a few inches in height.
 He's the most handsome boy in the class, the boy all the girls want, and there's a romance between him and Ida.

 Other developments are more in the personalities than in the looks.
 Helene, shown on the left, has become a stereotypical Mean Girl.
 She's the head of a clique who obey her every word.
 She wants Jo for herself, and she'll stop at nothing to get him.